IfcOpenShell/IfcOpenShell/src/bonsai/docs/index.rst

 Developer Documentation
 =======================

-BlenderBIM is an open-source project, and its development is driven by the contributions of a dedicated community of developers, architects, engineers, and enthusiasts.
+Bonsai is an open-source project, and its development is driven by the contributions of a dedicated community of developers, architects, engineers, and enthusiasts.
 If you're interested in contributing to the project, whether by submitting bug reports, suggesting new features, or contributing code, your involvement is highly encouraged and appreciated.